shlandrews/signalk-autopilot-simrad/README.md

 A Signal K server plugin for controlling **Simrad SimNet/NMEA 2000 tillerpilots** (TP22/TP32 and compatible pilots) by transmitting **PGN 127237 – Heading/Track Control**.
 The plugin targets gateways that accept raw NMEA 2000 frames over UDP using the Yacht Devices `YDRAW` format and exposes both REST and Signal K `PUT` interfaces for steering commands.

-Once enabled, Signal K registers the plugin under the slug `signalk-autopilot-simrad`, which means the REST API is available at `/plugins/signalk-autopilot-simrad/*` and the optional UI is hosted at `/signalk-autopilot-simrad/`.
+Once enabled, Signal K registers the plugin under the slug `signalk-autopilot-simrad`, which means the REST API is available at `/plugins/signalk-autopilot-simrad/*` and the optional UI is hosted at `/signalk-autopilot-simrad/` (with the same assets also reachable at `/plugins/signalk-autopilot-simrad/` for older hosts that rely on the plugin router fallback).

 ## Features